heshanm27/surgeglobalassignment/README.md

 - mongoose (work with mongodb)
 - nodemailer (send mail) - uuid (generate a random identifier)

-**Default Admin Acount**
+**Default Admin Account**

--There will be default admin account check server/SeedFile/SeedAdmin Path for login details
+-There is a default admin account.
+Check the server/SeedFile/SeedAdmin Path for login information.

 **Installation**

 > Docker Setup

+- In the root path, enter the following command:

 - `docker-compose up`

-> Environment variables setup
+> Environment Variables Setup

 - `cd server `(Change directory to the server folder)